7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Doing this can result in blocked drains or damaged sewer pipelines in your home’s plumbing system.
-This will come at unimaginable expense to you.
+- Flushing any of these items could result in blockages in drains or damaged pipelines inside your home’s plumbing system, which will result in an unimaginable cost to you.

-- Melbourne Blocked Drains Plumber offers unblocking blocked drains and drain clearing services CCTV drain inspection and pipe relining.
+- Melbourne Blocked Drains Plumber offers unblocking blocked drains, drain clearing, CCTV drain inspection, and pipe relining services.

 1. Baby wipes